Adaptive Enhancement of Extreme Low-Light Images: Our Approach

+To control both noise sources, we set $\alpha_2 \in [0,1]$ such that it linearly corresponds to $\alpha_1$ and $\alpha_2=1$ corresponds to the maximum value of $\alpha_1$.
+Our key intuition is that for $\alpha_1,\alpha_2 \rightarrow 0$, it is the trained base network (before fine tuning) that produces the most significant output, and it enhances the read noise (\cref{eq:alpha_2,eq:heter1}).
+During training, both parameters are adjusted according to the ground-truth image.
+The input arrays' values are multiplied by the $\alpha_1$ parameter, which represents the ratio between the input image's exposure time and the required output image's exposure time, effectively setting the intensity and noise levels of the output.
+The overall architecture of our network is presented in~\cref{fig:arch}.

-As stated in~\cite{SIDD_2018_CVPR}, operating in sRGB domain for noisy images limits the representation power of the architecture.
-To alleviate this problem, we operate in the raw domain and employ a U-Net \cite{ronneberger2015u} as our base architecture ($f$).
-It replaces the entire image signal processing (ISP) pipeline\cite{chen2018learning}.
+Unlike existing adaptive method, we do not operate in sRGB domain for noisy images as it limits the representation power of the architecture~\cite{SIDD_2018_CVPR}.
+Instead, we operate in the raw domain and employ a U-Net \cite{ronneberger2015u} as our base architecture ($f$).
+It replaces the entire image signal processing (ISP) pipeline.
 The input is a short exposure raw image from Bayer sensor data and the output is an sRGB image.
-The raw Bayer sensor data is packed into four channels, the spatial resolution is reduced by a factor of two in each dimension; and the black level is subtracted (\cref{fig:bayer}).
+The raw Bayer sensor data is packed into four channels, the spatial resolution is reduced by a factor of two in each dimension; and the black level is subtracted.
 The output is a 12-channel image processed to recover the original resolution of the input image.
-The overall architecture of our network is presented in~\cref{fig:arch}.